 23 April 2023 to March 2024, or Q2 2023 to Q1 2024 inclusive.
-BEV and PHEV sales in the 12 months up to and
+BEV and PHEV sales in the 12 months up to and including Q3 2024 (which is the latest available data at the time of writing) have also increased compared to the previous 12 months, as a percentage of total registrations.
+Source: VEH1153.

-21 For the purposes of demand-modelling, we assume that plug-in hybrid EVs (PHEVs) have a very limited contribution to peak demand and therefore the analysis in this chapter focusses on BEVs.
+21 For the purposes of demand-modelling, we assume that PHEVs have a very limited contribution to peak demand and therefore the analysis in this chapter focusses on BEVs.